Tameness in generalized metric structures: -Abstract Elementary Classes

 \begin{definition}[$\ordencea$-embedding] Let $\C{K}$ be a (pseudo-)$\V$-AEC.
 A {\it $\ordencea$-embedding} (or {\it $\C{K}$-embedding}) is a function $f:M\to N$, $M,N\in \C{K}$, that is an $L(\C{K})$-embedding in the sense of Definition~\ref{embeddings} and such that $f[M]\ordencea N$. \end{definition}

-\begin{proposition} For any (pseudo-)$\V$-AEC $\ck$ in finitary signature $L$, $\ck$ is an ${\lsk}^+$-accessible category with arbitrary directed colimits, and, moreover, these colimits are concrete.
-Furthermore, the internal size of any $M\in\ck$ with $dc(M)\ge\lsk$ is precisely $dc(M)$. \end{proposition} \bdem The proof runs precisely along the lines of the corresponding proof for mAECs, \cite[3.1]{lrmcaec}. \edem
+\begin{proposition} For any $\V$-AEC (or pseudo-$\V$-AEC) $\ck$ in a finitary signature $L$, $\ck$ is an ${\lsk}^+$-accessible category with arbitrary directed colimits, and, moreover, these colimits are concrete.
+Furthermore, an object $M\in\ck$ is $\kappa$-presentable for $\kappa>\lsk$ if and only if $\dc{M}<\kappa$.
+That is, the internal size of an object is precisely its density character. \end{proposition} \begin{proof} The proof runs along the same lines as the corresponding proof for mAECs, \cite[3.1]{lrmcaec}. \end{proof}

 Once again, this argument goes through if we take the interpretations of function and relation symbols to be continuous, or uniformly continuous.